christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 Perfect!
 This is Malix, god of fortune, and we've just triggered a random event!

 > Grünfeld, standing and bowing: "Good day, Jaddoc.
-Malix keep you until my return."
+Malix keep you."
+>
+> Jaddoc: "And you also!"

 Let's generate the event!